marchfun1/cloudflare-ddns/README-EN.md

 #### Schedule script
 In order to achieve dynamic domain name resolution, the script must be kept running to obtain the IP status.
 Here the system crontab is used for timing.
-Enter the `crontab -e` at the terminal,Add the following at the end of the file:
+Enter the `sudo crontab -e` at the terminal,Add the following at the end of the file:
 ```shell
 */10 * * * *  /home/username/cloudflare-ddns.sh >/dev/null 2>&1
 ```